Ankit-Yadav-215/InviteCreator/README.md

 1. Go to `/create` to start a new invitation.
 2. Fill in all event details, upload an image and a video theme.
 3. Click **Create** to save and preview your invitation on the `/view` page.
-4. You can download the uploaded video theme directly, but **rendering a custom video invitation is currently not available** (see below).
+4. **rendering a custom video invitation is currently not available** (see below).
+5. The page using the api data has been rendered separately on `/api-view`

 ---